A Complete Guide to Annapurna Circuit Trek

 So, I highly recommend bringing your water bottle and energy boosters like chocolate bars and energy bars to save money.

-Talking the Annapurna Circuit Trek Difficulty is a moderately challenging trek in Nepal.
-It’s a long trek that takes 10 to 28 days, depending on which packages you choose.
+Talking about the Annapurna Circuit Trek Difficulty is a moderately challenging trek in Nepal.
+It’s a long trek that takes 10 to 28 days, depending on your chosen package.
 Usually, you will have to walk for 6 to 8 hours a day to complete the trek.
-You can quickly complete the trek if you are physically and mentally fit.
-You also need to be prepared for tiring ascend and descend and walking on snow and ice trail if you are trekking in thWinterer.

 Be careful about Acute Mountain sickness.
 It is the most common difficulty that most travelers face during this trek.
-To avoid the sickness, you should walk slow(don’t rush), take proper acclimatization, and always keep yourself hydrated.
+To avoid the sickness, you should walk slowly (don’t rush), properly acclimate, and always keep yourself hydrated.

 How do I prepare my body ready for the Annapurna Circuit Trek?

-First, do a health check-up to prepare yourself for the Annapurna Circuit Trek.
+First, do a health check-up to prepare for the Annapurna Circuit Trek.
 Once your doctor approves that you are in good shape, consult about the necessary exercises and walk with your doctor to train yourself for the trip.

 Other Essential Things for the Annapurna Trek

 Map: A map is one of the essential things for trekking in Nepal.
 If you hire a trekking agency to manage your trip, they will provide a map as a complimentary gift.
-However, if you are trekking the Annapurna Circuit without a guide or a porter, make sure you buy a map before starting the trek.
+However, if you are trekking the Annapurna Circuit without a guide or a porter, buy a map before starting the trek.

-Annapurna Circuit Trek Transportation:
+Annapurna Circuit Trek Transportation

 The Annapurna Circuit trekking starts at Besisahar and ends at Nayapul (pure trekking).
 However, trekkers who do not want to walk the entire trail can always take a flight or local transportation from Jomsom.